TheArturthur/CoppermindScraper/Cosmere/Mythica.md

 ### Page 203
 >“*Ashertmarn, the Heart of the Revel, is the final of the three great mindless Unmade.
 His gift to men is not prophecy or battle focus, but is lust for indulgence.
-Indeed, the great debauchery recorded form the court of Bayala in 480--which led to dynastic collapse--might be attributable to the influence of Ashertmarn.*”
+Indeed, the great debauchery recorded from the court of Bayala in 480--which led to dynastic collapse--might be attributable to the influence of Ashertmarn.*”
 \-Hessi's Mythica, page 203[17]